 Dr. Barott, Dr. Seker, and Jorge Torres

-As customers of the product, Dr. Barott, Dr. Seker, and Mr. Torres are interested in the development and completion of APS that will be used in the IEEE SoutheastCon 2015 Hardware Competition7.
-As advisors of the Funky Town Fancy Pandas Funky Town Fancy Pandas, FTFP, Dr. Barott and Dr. Seker are interested in the FTFP Development Team meeting the standards set forth by the Accreditation Board for Engineering and Technology (ABET) as well as the standards for the Capstone Senior Design Project set forth by the Department of Electrical, Computer, Software & System Engineering (ECSSE) of ERAU.
+As customers of the product, Dr. Barott, Dr. Seker, and Mr. Torres are interested in the development and completion of APS that will be used in the IEEE SoutheastCon 2015 Hardware Competition [71].
+As advisors of the Funky Town Fancy Pandas FTFP, Dr. Barott and Dr. Seker are interested in the FTFP Development Team meeting the standards set forth by the Accreditation Board for Engineering and Technology (ABET), as well as the standards for the Capstone Senior Design Project set forth by the Department of Electrical, Computer, Software & Systems Engineering (ECSSE) of ERAU.

 ERAU

 The University has sanctioned the project, therefore the conduct and actions of the FTFP Development Team reflects upon the University.
-The final product created by the FTFP Development Team reflects the name of ERAU and therefore must conform to the required standards of the University as defined in the student handbook for the 2014-2015 academic year3.
+The final product created by the FTFP Development Team reflects the name of ERAU and therefore must conform to the required standards of the University as defined in the student handbook for the 2014-2015 academic year [32].

 ECSSE